Market Analysts see Iovance Biotherapeutics Inc. [IOVA] gaining to $17. Time to buy?

-Iovance Biotherapeutics Inc. [NASDAQ: IOVA] price plunged by -5.39 percent to reach at -$0.41.
+Iovance Biotherapeutics Inc. [NASDAQ: IOVA] traded at a high on 08/15/23, posting a 5.48 gain after which it closed the day’ session at $7.51.
 The company report on August 8, 2023 at 4:01 PM that Iovance Biotherapeutics Reports Second Quarter and First Half 2023 Financial Results and Corporate Updates.

 FDA Priority Review of Biologics License Application (BLA) on Track for Lifileucel in Advanced Melanoma with Prescription Drug User Fee Act (PDUFA) Action Date of November 25, 2023.